whxshk/Finalproject/README.md

 Interpretation

-R² = 0.9719
-The model explains 97% of the variance in library size — excellent predictive power.
+R² ≈ 0.97 → Model explains 97% of variance in library size

-MAPE = 3.31%
+MAPE = 3.31% → Predictions are extremely close
-Predictions deviate from true values by only 3.31% on average.

-RMSE ≈ 113k
+RMSE ≈ 113k on multi-million counts → excellent performance
-Very small error relative to library sizes (typically 2–5 million counts).

-These results demonstrate that sample-level features are highly informative and that the curated Gold tables support robust ML workflows.

-🧾 Conclusion

-This repository provides a complete, production-grade Medallion Architecture pipeline for RNA-Seq organoid profiling.
-It includes:

-Full ETL pipeline (Bronze → Silver → Gold)

-Feature engineering at gene and sample level

-Power BI EDA dashboard

-Predictive machine-learning modeling with excellent accuracy

-Complete documentation for academic grading

-The project exceeds the rubric requirements by integrating both feature extraction and machine learning–based predictive analytics on top of a robust ETL foundation.
+This demonstrates the Gold feature set is highly predictive.